Subcriticality at High Temperatures in Spin Lattice Systems: Consequences of Theorem

 For these reasons, it is desirable to obtain a sufficient condition on the family of classical potentials $\varphi$ ensuring the uniqueness of both classical KMS states and quantum KMS states associated with the quantized potentials $\Phi$.
 This was achieved in \cite[Thm.
 4.7, Rmk.
 4.9]{Drago_Pettinari_Van_de_Ven_2025}, at the cost of requiring rather strong regularity assumptions on $\varphi$.
-From this perspective, Theorems \ref{Thm: uniqueness for KMS quantum states}-\ref{Thm: uniqueness for KMS classical states} provide a more general condition.
+From this perspective, Theorems \ref{Thm: uniqueness for KMS quantum states}-\ref{Thm: uniqueness for KMS classical states} provide a more general condition which is spelled out in Corollary \ref{Cor: absence of classical and quantum phase transitions}.